Visualizing End of Life Issues

 A memorial visual is a one-page visual summary of fond memories that are shared about a loved and celebrated person who has died.
 These are created by an end of life scribe who listens and draws in person or virtually during a memorial, life celebration or eulogy.

-The summary preserves the stories, events and people involved in the memories shared, thus allowing grieving family members and friends to remember and honor their loved one.
+The summary is meant to preserve the stories, events and people involved in the memories shared, thus allowing grieving family members and friends to remember and honor their loved one.
 Rather than thinking about how your loved one can no longer participate in these activities, consider how they would want you to remember them.
 What did they enjoy that they would hope you would associate with them?

 Bernard's Memorial Visual was drawn by Sherrill Knezel